greg7mdp/parallel-hashmap/README.md

 This is already looking pretty good.
 For large hash_maps, the parallel_flat_hash_map is a very appealing solution, as it provides essentially the excellent performance of the flat_hash_map, while virtually eliminating the peaks of memory usage which occur when the hash table resizes.

 But there is another aspect of the inherent parallelism of the parallel_hash_map which is interesting to explore.
 As we know, typical hash maps cannot be modified from multiple threads without explicit synchronization.
 And bracketing write accesses to a shared hash_map with synchronization primitives, such as mutexes, can reduce the concurrency of our program, and even cause deadlocks.

+Because the parallel_hash_map is built of sixteen separate subtables, it posesses some intrinsic parallelism.
+Indeed, suppose you can make sure that different threads will use different subtables, you would be able to insert